-Canine Herpes Virus – Its Symptoms And Effects On Adult Dogs & Puppies
+Canine Herpes Virus – In Adult Dogs & Puppies

 Ron Hines DVM PhD

 Some Facts About Canine Herpes Virus

 There are a lot of different herpes viruses.
 Practically every animal species has one or more of their own – even fish and snakes.
 You probably know about several that affect us humans: herpes simplex, chickenpox and mononucleosis.
 Cats have their own. (read here) None of those are a threat to your dog.
 But canine herpes virus (CHV1, aka CaHV-1) affects dogs and their wild canine relatives.
 In healthy adult dogs, CHV1, at the most, usually causes a mild upper respiratory tract inflammation with a slight cough – quite similar, and sometimes even part of the the kennel cough complex.